European Space Agency ESA

 Some of the ESA funding consists of so-called compulsory contributions, such as basic functions and the science programme, as well as the Guyana Space Centre, for which the Ministry of Economic Affairs and Employment is responsible.
 The share of compulsory programmes in Finland's ESA budget is approximately EUR 12 million.

 Some ESA funding is based on choices based on the national strengths and strategic priorities of the Member States (voluntary programmes).
 ESA 's voluntary programmes are financed from the budget of Business Finland.
 Their share of Finland's ESA budget is approximately EUR 16.2 million per year.
-Within the scope of the ESA 's voluntary programmes, Finland has participated in particular in programmes developing remote sensing, telecommunications, navigation, the safe use of space and those that develop general technology and new business.
-Finland has not participated in development programmes involving manned space flights and robot missions or carriers.
+Finland has participated in programmes for remote sensing, telecommunications, navigation and the safe use of space in particular and also in several scientific programme projects.

 According to ESA's industrial policy, participation fees must be returned as the Member States’ companies, research institutes and higher education institutions as country returns.
 In addition to country returns, the funding facilitates the work of Finns in the organisation and the utilisation of the joint research infrastructure and test environments.